-Particles with high $p_T$ (above 2 GeV/c) are primarily produced in hard scattering processes early in the collision.
+Particles with high p_T (above 2 GeV/c) are primarily produced in hard scattering processes early in the collision.
 In high energy nucleon-nucleon reactions hard scattered partons fragment into jets of hadrons.
 However, in nucleus-nucleus collisions hard scattered partons might travel in the medium.
-It was predicted that if the medium is QGP, the partons will lose a large fraction of their energy by induced gluon radiation, what effectively leads to the jet production suppression [39].
-Experimentally this phenomenon, known as jet quenching, will be observed as a depletion of the high $p_T$ region in hadron spectra.
+It was predicted that if the medium is a QGP, the partons will lose a large fraction of their energy by induced gluon radiation, effectively suppressing the jet production [39].
+Experimentally this phenomenon, known as jet quenching, will be observed as a depletion of the high p_T region in hadron spectra.

-The measure commonly used to study the medium effects is called the nuclear modification factor, $R{AA}$ .
-It is defined as a ratio of the particle yield produced in nucleus-nucleus collision, scaled with the number of binary collisions (Ncoll), and the particle yield produced in elementary nucleon-nucleon collision
+The measure most commonly used to study the medium effects is called the nuclear modification factor, R{AA} .
+It is defined as the ratio of the particle yield produced in nucleus-nucleus collision, scaled with the number of binary collisions (N{coll}), and the particle yield produced in elementary nucleon-nucleon collisions: